 Make an Impact in the Greater Delta

-Teach For America has been in the Greater Delta for more than 25 years, first with separate regions, and now as a consolidated region that serves both Mississippi and Arkansas.
+Teach For America has been in the Greater Delta since 1991, first with separate regions, and now as a consolidated region that serves both Mississippi and Arkansas.

-Teach For America Greater Delta’s networks is 700-strong, and made up of corps members, alumni, and staff, all working to transform our educational system and provide greater opportunities in the classrooms and schools of Mississippi and Arkansas.
+Teach For America Greater Delta’s network is made up of corps members, alumni, and staff, all working to transform our educational system and provide greater opportunities in the classrooms and schools of Mississippi and Arkansas.

 As a corps member, you may find yourself working in a rural or small-urban school district.
 The region’s districts stretch from Little Rock to Lake Village, Holly Springs to Jackson.
 As part of TFA Greater Delta., you’ll work to meaningfully expand opportunities for students, using your background and leadership skills to drive students to academic success and transform lives.